-The D.C. health lab has tested 13,706 blood samples.
-Only 809 people carried coronavirus antibodies.
+D.C. has tested 13,706 blood samples.
+Only 809 carried coronavirus antibodies.

 Charles Shearer, a medical technician in the public health lab, says people are seeking “reassurance.”
 Even if they do catch the virus in the future — doctors haven’t established whether people with antibodies now can still catch it later — they can take comfort in knowing “your body has previously fought it off.”

 Shearer also pointed out that there’s a “private aspect and the community aspect.”
-The altruistic option for those who test positive: Anyone with antibodies gets information from the city about how to donate their blood, which can be used as a treatment for patients currently suffering from severe cases of the virus.
+The altruistic option for those who test positive: Anyone with antibodies gets information from the city about how to donate their blood, which can be used as a treatment for patients suffering from severe cases of the virus.

 Barbara Davis, the registered nurse supervising the Navy Yard site, said many of the patients she sees feel certain they had the coronavirus in January, before it was reported to be in Washington.
 Others think that if they test positive for antibodies, they can make money selling their blood.

-Davis has worked across the spectrum of pandemic public health — two weeks swabbing sick or worried people to test for the virus in Anacostia; months working on the covid-19 unit at a hospital where she held patients’ hands as they died away from family; and now this trailer, which she hopes is a part of this whole continuum that provides more comfort and scientific progress.
+Davis has worked across the spectrum of pandemic public health — two weeks swabbing sick or worried people to test for the virus in Anacostia; months working on the covid-19 unit at a hospital where she held patients’ hands as they died without family nearby; and now this trailer, which she hopes is a part of this whole continuum that provides more comfort and scientific progress.

 Many of the other workers in the trailer also had been fighting the pandemic for months, just like the health-care workers they’ve often been testing.